AniList/ApiV2-GraphQL-Docs/book/graphql.md

 * query: contains your query or mutation strings.
 * variables: contains the variable values used within your query.

-You can omit the variables object and instead hard code your values inside your query, however, this is not recommended past the simplest of queries.
+You can omit the variables object and instead hard-code your values inside your query, however, this is not recommended past the simplest of queries.

 {% method -%}